-- Aggregate Shot Team Play Competition: Each player plays his/her own ball and the combined score of the two balls will be the score for the hole. - Team shall consist of one athlete and one Unified Sports partner. - Players must pick up the ball after ten strokes; the score for that hole will be 10x. - A swing and miss counts as a stroke. - If at the end of the round there is a tie for first place, the following protocol is followed: - The player or team with the fewest 10x's is declared the winner (first place). - o If it is still a tie, the matching of scorecards occurs beginning with hole number 1.
-Proceed through the round until the tie is broken. - All other ties shall remain as ties, both players/teams who have tied should be presented with the same award.
+- Players must pick up the ball after ten strokes; the score for that hole will be 10x. - A swing and miss counts as a stroke. - If at the end of the round there is a tie for first place, the following protocol is followed: - The player or team with the fewest 10x's is declared the winner (first place). - o If it is still a tie, the matching of scorecards occurs beginning with hole number 1.
+Proceed through the round until the tie is broken. - All other ties shall remain as ties; both players/teams who have tied should be presented with the same award and place of finish.